Bradylus/Minecraft/schematics/Bamboo Farm/README.md

   usually push one blade while pulling the one for the reverse direction.
   This saves about 30% on the MSPT caused by the flying machines themselves.
 - Hopper minecarts are only dispensed when needed.
+- Single minecart distribution and collection system on each side of the farm.
+- Expandable horizontally and vertically, from 6 chunks long × 12 blocks wide on a sinle layer (~18K bamboo/h), to 10 chunks long × 36 blocks wide × 27 layers
+  (2.4M bamboo/h).

 ## Technical details